This BLOG On Late Mortgage Payment In Past 12 Months Was UPDATED And PUBLISHED On October 25th, 2020

 One Late Payment In Past 12 Months

 As mentioned earlier, many lenders have their own mortgage lender overlays when it comes to qualifying borrowers for a new mortgage loan with prior mortgage late payments.
 However, we can accept borrowers who had one late 30 day late payment on their home loan in the past 12 months.
 Some lenders will not accept any borrowers who had a mortgage late payment in the past 24 months or even 36 months.
 Mortgage late payments are taken extremely seriously by all lenders.
-Homeowners with a mortgage late payment and need to qualify for a home loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-We are available 7 days a week, evenings, weekends, and holidays.
-Borrowers can also email us at email@example.com with any questions or want to go over any case scenarios.
+Homeowners who had multiple late payments on their mortgage and recently sold their home, Gustan Cho Associates has alternative mortgage programs that can help you.
+Gustan Cho Associates has non-QM loan programs that can help borrowers on a new home mortgage with prior late payments in the past 12 months.
+Homeowners with a mortgage late payment needing to qualify for a home loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+Borrowers can also email us at firstname.lastname@example.org with any questions or want to go over any case scenarios.